Python code style for readability and usability#

 def classify_precipitation(precip_list):

-"""Classify average monthly precipitation into low, medium, or high.
+"""Classify average monthly precipitation into categories: low, medium, or high.

 Parameters